About this listing

 Drive to this trailhead area by going East on Canyon, turn RT , then quickly left at the Stop sign.
 Now you are on Upper Canyon Rd.
 Follow this road about one mile and you will see a small parking area on the left.

-Access to an inner courtyard with two fruit trees, wrought iron table, chairs, hammock, bicycles.
-Outer courtyard of of driveway with resin table and chairs., view of Monsignor Patrick Smith Park.
+Access to an inner courtyard with two fruit trees, wrought iron table, chairs, bicycles.
+Outer courtyard of of driveway with wooden bench and view of Monsignor Patrick Smith Park and Canyon Rd.
+Your own dedicated parking in driveway.

 The neighborhood is a visual feast.
 Bring your camera.
 It's slow-paced and full of pueblo architecture.
 The acequia is especially nice to view in summer and fall.